zzehli/study-notes/data structure and algorithm/algorithm.md

         # heights.pop()
         return ret
     ```
+### 209** Minimum Size Subarray Sum (two pointers, sliding window)
+* Q: difference between sliding window and two pointers: https://leetcode.com/problems/minimum-size-subarray-sum/solutions/433123/java-c-python-sliding-window
+* add array one by one use the right pointer, after reach the target, move the the left pointer forward and subtract the previous number from the current total, if the total is smaller than the target, keep moving the right pointer
 ## String
 ### 8 String to Integer (atoi)
 * a bit tedius question of string parsing